 - Although they were a couple before the campaign ever began and they had separated for reasons, Lady Kima of Vord and Arcanist Allura Vysoren rekindled their love for each other off-screen after they were reunited.
 They even get married during the one-year time skip.

-- One Steve Limit: Averted - there are now three NP Cs named, respectively, Shaun, Shane, and Shauna.
+- One Steve Limit: Averted - there are now three Non Player Characters named, respectively, Shaun, Shane, and Shauna.

 - One-Woman Wail: Used as background music when Vox Machina recover the body of Tiberius.